 \section{Introduction}

 We continue our investigations of the nonabelian moduli spaces in 2d gauge theory (the theory of connections on curves).
-This article is essentially an appendix to the paper \cite{twcv} that completed the construction of the wild character varieties of smooth curves as affine algebraic Poisson varieties (completing the sequence \cite{saqh, fission, gbs}).
-This is a purely algebro-geometric approach, complementary to the earlier analytic approaches \cite{smid, wnabh}.
-Here we will give an intrinsic characterisation of the points of the wild character varieties, generalising existing results in the tame case, and characterise the stable points (generalising a result of \cite{gbs} in the untwisted wild case).
-For more background and applications see the reviews in \cite{hdr, p12, tops} (the first large class of examples of wild character varieties is due to Birkhoff \cite{birkhoff-1913} and the simplest case underlies $U_q(\g)$, \cite{hdr} \S4).
+This article is a continuation of the paper \cite{twcv} that completed the construction of the wild character varieties (irregular Betti spaces) of smooth curves as affine algebraic Poisson varieties (using the ``quasi-Hamiltonian'' TQFT approach to meromorphic connections, completing the sequence \cite{saqh, fission, gbs} that started in 2002).
+The scope of \cite{twcv} encompasses the monodromy/Stokes data of meromorphic connections with arbitrary formal structure at the poles (and arbitrary, possibly twisted, complex reductive structure group).
+This is a purely algebro-geometric approach, complementary to the earlier analytic approaches \cite{wnabh, smid} that constructed wild nonabelian Hodge moduli spaces as (complete) hyperk\"ahler manifolds, and identified these moduli spaces of wild harmonic bundles as both spaces of meromorphic connections and meromorphic Higgs bundles on parabolic vector bundles (encompassing the wild topological symplectic structures on the De\!
+Rham/Betti side \cite{thesis, smid, saqh}, the [good symplectic leaves of the] Bottacin--Markman algebraic Poisson structures on the meromorphic Higgs side \cite{Bot, Mar}, and the enriched Riemann--Hilbert--Birkhoff correspondence of \cite{smid} Corollary 4.9.)
+Here we will give an intrinsic characterisation of the points of the wild character varieties (i.e.\ the polystable Stokes representations), generalising results previously only available in the tame case, and we will also characterise the stable points (generalising a result of \cite{gbs} in the untwisted wild case).
+As in Richardson's paper \cite{Richardson} the whole paper is, to some extent, an exercise in the Hilbert--Mumford theorem (although, somehow, it took us an incredibly long time to correctly formulate the main intrinsic statements below).
+For more background and applications see the reviews in \cite{hdr,ihptalk, p12,hit70, tops} (the first large class of examples of wild character varieties is due to Birkhoff \cite{birkhoff-1913}, clarified in \cite{BJL79,JMU81,smid}, and the simplest case underlies the Drinfel'\!d--Jimbo quantum group $U_q (\g)$, as reviewed in \cite{hdr} \S4).